A Data Envelopment Analysis Approach for Assessing Fairness in Resource Allocation: Application to Kidney Exchange

 \subsection{Exploratory Data Analysis}

-The United Network for Organ Sharing (UNOS) operates the Organ Procurement and Transplantation Network (OPTN), which has collected organ transplant data since 1987.
-Our study used this UNOS data, focusing specifically on kidney transplants conducted through exchange programs, as these represent our primary area of interest in evaluating fairness and efficiency in organ allocation.
-To provide a more accurate representation of the current landscape, we analyzed kidney transplant records from 2011 to 2021.
-During this period, 19,692 transplants were performed through kidney exchange programs.
-The variables include recipient and donor age, ethnicity, blood type, panel reactive antibody (PRA) levels, and waiting time for transplantation.
-Each case includes both pre-transplant factors (e.g., waitlist duration) and post-transplant outcomes (e.g., graft survival time).
+The United Network for Organ Sharing (UNOS) operates the Organ Procurement and Transplantation Network (OPTN), which has collected organ transplant data since 1987 and serves as one of the most comprehensive national repositories for transplant data in the United States.
+Focusing specifically on kidney transplants conducted through KPD programs, we treat the UNOS registry as a representative sample of historical KPD transplants in the United States for our analysis.
+To provide a more accurate representation of the current landscape, we analyzed kidney transplant records from 2010 to 2019, focusing exclusively on the 6,365 patients who successfully received KPD transplants during this period, ensuring complete observation of all time-to-event outcomes.
+For each transplant, the UNOS data provides comprehensive information on a wide range of clinical and demographic variables, including recipient and donor age, ethnicity, blood type, panel reactive antibody (PRA) levels, and waitlist duration (measured as the time from initial waitlist registration to KPD transplant date).
+This enables analysis of both pre-transplant factors (e.g., waitlist duration) and post-transplant outcomes (e.g., graft survival time).
 Table \ref{tab:summary_stats} presents summary statistics for key variables across different ethnic groups.